Skip to main content

 A challenge is required when removing beneficiaries from the list as well.

 You can trigger the beneficiaries verification process by calling the beneficiaries' challenge API.
-The user will be requested to perform a two-factor authentication based on the channel provided in the request.
+The user is requested to perform a two-factor authentication based on the channel provided in the request.

 You can check your enabled authentication channels for beneficiaries via the Innovator Portal by navigating to Identities Profile → Authentication tab → Payment Verification.